 This recipe was originally published on April 2, 2019.
 It was updated with new photos and information on May 1, 2022.

-- Arepa flour - Also known as masarepa or harina PAN, arepa flour is pre-cooked cornmeal used to make arepas.
+- Arepa flour.
+Also known as masarepa or harina PAN, arepa flour is pre-cooked cornmeal used to make arepas.

-- Salt - Use fine salt.
+- Salt.
+Use fine salt.

 Filling ingredients

-- Avocado - Make sure your avocados are nice and ripe!
+- Avocado.
+Make sure your avocados are nice and ripe!

-- Onion - Use white or yellow onion.
+- Onion.
+Use white or yellow onion.

-- Bell pepper - Use a red bell pepper.
+- Bell pepper.
+Use a red bell pepper.
 If you can’t find it, use either a yellow or orange pepper!

-- Garlic - Use fresh, minced or grated garlic.
+- Garlic.
+Use fresh, minced or grated garlic.

-- Salt - Use fine salt.
+- Salt.
+Use fine salt.

-- Black pepper - Freshly ground pepper has the best flavor!
+- Black pepper.
+Freshly ground pepper has the best flavor!

-- Mayonnaise - I’ve tried these arepas venezolanas with North American mayo and Japanese kewpie mayo, and both are delicious!
+- Mayonnaise.
+I’ve tried these arepas venezolanas with North American mayo and Japanese kewpie mayo, and both are delicious!

-- Lime juice - Freshly lime juice is hard to beat, but you can use lemon as a substitute.
+- Lime juice.
+Freshly lime juice is hard to beat, but you can use lemon as a substitute.

-Cilantro - I understand that cilantro is not everyone’s favorite herb, so you can skip it if you don’t like it!
+- Cilantro.
+I understand that cilantro is not everyone’s favorite herb, so you can skip it if you don’t like it!

-Spice it up! - Add some chopped jalapeños for a little kick, or add shredded or diced cheese and make reina pepiada con queso!
+You can add some chopped jalapeños for a little kick, or add shredded or diced cheese and make reina pepiada con queso!

 How to make reina pepiada arepas

-- Bring it to a boil, then lower the heat and simmer for 10 to 15 minutes until the chicken is cooked through.
+Step 2: Bring it to a boil, then lower the heat and simmer for 10 to 15 minutes until the chicken is cooked through.
 Remove the chicken and let it cool.
 Once cool, shred the chicken, and set it aside.

-- Add the shredded chicken breast and toss it until the chicken is coated with the avocado mixture.
-Season to salt and black pepper to taste.
+Step 3: In a large bowl, mash the avocados and add the garlic, bell pepper, onion, cilantro, mayonnaise, and lime juice.
+Add the shredded chicken and toss it until the chicken is coated with the avocado mixture.
+Add salt and black pepper to taste.
+Cover the bowl and keep it in the fridge.

-- Divide the dough into 8.
+Step 5: Divide the dough into 8.
 Roll each one into a ball and flatten using your hands.

-Recipe pro-tips
+Recipe Pro-Tips

 Rest the arepa dough!
 It takes a couple of minutes for the arepa flour to hydrate and thicken, so don’t add more flour if you think your dough is too loose.